 - There are times, after an illness, when it is necessary to keep your child away from school to prevent the spread of infectious diseases.
 Please call the school office for advice, as for many of these, there is no need to keep your child away from school provided they feel well enough to attend.

 - With sickness and diarrhoea – it is important that your child has been symptom free for 48 hours before they return to school.

-- Medicines can be administered in school, if necessary.
+- Four-times daily doctor prescribed medicines can be administered in school, if necessary.
 You will need to complete and sign a consent form which is available from the office, or on our website.

 - Please be aware that authorising absence for illness is at the Head’s discretion and we may request medical evidence if your child is off for more than two days, or has a high level of unexplained absence throughout the academic year.

 - Please do not take holidays during term time as absences will be recorded as unauthorised and may lead to action by the Local Authority.
 Please see our Attendance Policy on the school website.

 - If you intend to take your child out of school, a leave of absence form must be completed and returned giving 4 weeks’ notice; please be aware that tests and assessments are carried out during April, May and June.